-3 Digital image processing
+Digital image processing

 The resulting dataset must be processed in order to provide a format consistent with the satellite images.
-The oblique views gathered from ground are inadequate in their raw state for quantitative analysis and comparison with the other available datasets.
+The oblique views gathered from the ground are inadequate in their raw state for quantitative analysis and comparison with the other available datasets.

-The classical projection algorithms used to map satellite images on a Digital Elevation Model (DEM), as implemented for example in the ArcGIS software suite, is inappropriate due to the low viewing angle with respect to the glacier basin (Fig. 5).
-Such artifacts have already been described [7] and are inherent to ground based cameras acquiring oblique view pictures of the landscape.
+The classical projection algorithms used to map satellite images on a Digital Elevation Model (DEM), as implemented, for example, in the ArcGIS software suite, are inappropriate due to the low viewing angle with respect to the glacier basin (Fig. 5).
+Such artifacts have already been described (Hinkler and others 2002) and are inherent to ground based cameras acquiring oblique view pictures of the landscape.